About

 This blog is primarily for me to reflect on events, articles, tweets and other development activities.
 One fascinating issue for education, at the time of the blog’s launch in July 2012, was the discussion around ‘ownership’ of education and I presume many posts will consider who should be making the big decisions related to developing our global future.
 Thus the title for the site seemed appropriate, and it harks back to the theme of my first ever SlideShare upload (the questionable slides are here).

 To view background information on my work and educational experience please visit my LinkedIn profile.
-Please feel free to contact me on this site.
+Please feel free to contact me on here or LinkedIn site.

 Editing of posts is limited (hence lots of typos), however, I am more than happy to correct inaccuracies identified.